What is the STIF Advisory Committee?

 - Assist the Hood River County Transportation District on matters that pertain to the needs of individuals and persons with disabilities and seniors in Hood River County, to encourage and promote services that meet those needs, and to advocate for a range of services that directly affect the welfare of those who desire or require those services.

 - Assist the Board in tasks and duties supporting local and regional transportation services funded through the State Transportation Improvement Fund (STIF) and allocated to Hood River County Transportation District, for distribution to Public Transportation Service Providers within and adjacent to Hood River County.

-The Advisory Committee has a minimum of five (5) members to a maximum of seven (7) members (not including HRCTD Board Members) to represent Hood River County, ensuring that all of Hood River County is represented.
+The Advisory Committee has a minimum of five (5) members to a maximum of seven (7) members to represent Hood River County, ensuring that all of Hood River County is represented.
 Each member is appointed by the HRCTD Board for a period of three (3) years.
 The Advisory Committee meets a minimum of two (2) times per year but may meet more frequently to carry out the purposes of the committee.

 The Board has also invited two individuals to serve as Ex-officio members of the Committee.
 Ex-officio members are allowed to participate in the Committee discussion and weigh in on the project list – but they cannot vote:

 |Kevin Liburdy||City of Hood River||Jurisdictional||July 2022 – June 2025|